ChuanMeng/SIP/README.md

   - [SIP+Sequence generation](#Sequence-generation)
 -[Evaluate action prediction](#Evaluate-Action-prediction)

-Note that due to the nature of the anonymous repository, we apologize that the outline hyperlinks do not work.
+Note that due to the nature of the anonymous GitHub repository, we apologize that the outline hyperlinks do not work.
-However, these issues will be fixed in the final repository.
+These issues will be fixed in the normal GitHub repository.

 ## Prerequisites
 Install dependencies: